A curriculum for your future

 It’s your future.
 You choose how to get there.

-Throughout your progression in Honors, you define your own pathway through your major and Honors.
-Individually tailored pathways guide your scholarship while helping define your long-term goals.
+Throughout your progression in Honors, you define your own Capstone project.
+Individually tailored your proposal will guide your scholarship while helping fulfill your academic, career, and personal goals.
 Unlike most honors colleges, you may use a variety of options to complete your Honors capstone, including independent study, internships, or undergraduate research.

 The Honors College provides a path that helps fulfill your general education requirements and some of your major requirements.
 Our discussion-based Honors courses fill your general education and major requirements, so you get extra quality, not extra courses.